Total Expense Ratio (TER) KPI

 A measure of the total costs associated with managing and operating an investment fund such as a mutual fund or exchange-traded fund (ETF).

-Total Expense Ratio (TER) Interpretation
+Measuring Total Expense Ratio (TER) in Practice

 Common Pitfalls